Expat health insurance in China and all you need to know about it

-Are you looking for expat health insurance in China?
+Are you looking for health insurance for expatriates in China ?
 We are a China based insurance broker with main aim to help foreigners and international Chinese to source, purchase and utilize health insurance plans in the country.

 Types of expat medical insurance plans in China